 By J. L. Starkey

 “We inherit from our ancestors gifts so often taken for granted.
 We are links between the ages, containing past and present expectations, sacred memories and future promise.”– Edward Sellner

 This week’s 52 Ancestors prompt is at the library.
 I thought and thought about this topic.
-Should I write about my Eggleston cousins, who were prolific authors in the late nineteenth century?
-Or how about the Irvine cousins, who also published many notable books and essays?
+Should I write about my Eggleston cousins, who were prolific nineteenth century authors?
+Or how about my Irvine cousins who published all of those books and essays?

 That fateful day…